Sleeping Bag Transfer

 Be at peace.

-10 replies on “Sleeping Bag Transfer”
+12 Responses to “Sleeping Bag Transfer”

 Catherine, I could hear my Uncle Ron’s voice.
 This is such a poignant beautiful tribute and remembrance.
 A very eloquent share.
 Thank you